isomerpages/moe-peicaisec/_academic/Mother Tongue Languages.md

 <p><p align="justify">On the eve of Chinese New Year, a joyous occasion, we want our students to not only enjoy but to remember the less privileged old folks.
 Together with the VIA coordinator, we organise a hamper wrapping competition.
 All hampers made by the students would be given to the old folks from Lions&rsquo; Home.
 The old folks are also invited to enjoy the multi-racial concert celebration we have in school.</p>
 <img src="/images/mtl1.png">
 <p><u>MT Fortnight Cultural activities for our students</u></p>
-<p>In order to expose our students to different cultural activities, we organise various activities for our students during the Mother Tongue fortnight, such as Lion Dance, cultural musical instrument appreciation, clay sculpture, and bamboo books.&nbsp;</p>
+<p><p align="justify">In order to expose our students to different cultural activities, we organise various activities for our students during the Mother Tongue fortnight, such as Lion Dance, cultural musical instrument appreciation, clay sculpture, and bamboo books.&nbsp;</p>
 <img src="/images/mtl2.jpg">
 <p><u>Mid-Autumn Festival (September)</u></p>
 <p>Information Board &amp; Lantern Making with Procession</p>